-Although not our expectation, we could lower the rating in the next two years if MFABC's taxing powers were constrained, capital adequacy ratios declined significantly due to sustained operational losses, or the authority made a significant distribution of the strategic retention fund (SRF) to members.
-We could also consider a negative rating action if the authority was no longer the exclusive long-term lender to B.C. municipalities or if there was a sustained deterioration in the credit quality of B.C. local governments.
+Although not our expectation, we could lower the rating in the next two years if:

+- MFABC's taxing powers became constrained, - · Capital adequacy ratios declined significantly owing to sustained operational losses, or - The authority made a significant distribution of the strategic retention fund (SRF) to members.

+We could also consider a negative rating action if the authority was no longer the exclusive long-term lender to B.C. municipalities, or if there was a sustained deterioration in B.C. local governments' credit quality.